RaviSoji/plda/README.md

 ## Demo with MNIST Handwritten Digits Data
 See [mnist_demo/mnist_demo.ipynb](
      ./mnist_demo/mnist_demo.ipynb).
-- This demo shows you have to extract LDA features from your data.
+- This demo shows you how to extract LDA features from your data.
 - For classification,
    the model automatically preprocesses your data, but with the default preprocessing setting,